graphile-contrib/postgraphile-plugin-connection-filter/README.md

 By default, this plugin will throw an error when `null` literals or empty objects (`{}`) are included in `filter` input objects.
 This prevents queries with ambiguous semantics such as `filter: { field: null }` and `filter: { field: { equalTo: null } }` from returning unexpected results.
 For background on this decision, see https://github.com/graphile-contrib/postgraphile-plugin-connection-filter/issues/58.

 To allow `null` and `{}` in inputs, use the `connectionFilterAllowNullInput` and `connectionFilterAllowEmptyObjectInput` options documented under [Plugin Options](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter#plugin-options).
-Please note that even with `connectionFilterAllowNullInput` enabled, `null` is never interpreted as a SQL `NULL`; fields with `null` values are simply ignored when resolving the query.
+Please note that even with `connectionFilterAllowNullInput` enabled, `null` is never interpreted as a SQL `NULL`; individual fields with `null` values are removed from the surrounding expression before it is resolved.

 ## Plugin Options